 Graduates will support the projects to undertake key environmental assessments and obtain planning, environmental and heritage approvals.
 Individuals will gain exposure to establishing and implementing environmental and sustainability frameworks and integrate environmental and sustainability requirements into the projects.
 Graduates will also assist in the management of land and assembly processes, involving both internal and external stakeholder consultation, preparation and review of key documentation and dealing with legislative requirements.

 Graduates may have the opportunity to work within an Alliance, with either the Rail Systems Alliance, Rail Infrastructure Alliance or Ballarat Line Upgrade Alliance.
 Alliance contracting is a collaborative procurement method used to deliver complex projects.
 RPV embeds its staff members, along with its contractors and rail operators (e.g. MTM) to form an Alliance.
 As a graduate working in an Alliance, you will be exposed to a variety of different tasks depending on the project life cycle and function that can include both site and office based roles.
 On-site roles will provide exposure to the front-face of rail project delivery, where graduates may work alongside top tier contractors.

 Graduate Learning Series

-The Learning Series develops graduate capacity for effective performance and successful careers.
+The Learning Series develops graduate capability for effective performance and successful careers.
 Graduates will engage in a range of activities including mentoring, peer connect groups, group project work and experiential learning.

 Understanding the Network Program

-During the second year of your graduate program, intense career planning will be undertaken to prepare you for the next step in your career.
-There will be an opportunity for high performing graduates to be offered a further three year contract, subject to business need, to support you to embed your knowledge and excel in your profession.
+During the second year of the program, intense career planning will be undertaken to prepare the graduates for the next step in their career.
+Graduates will be given the opportunity to establish a structured development plan to guide their rotations and learning experience.